AnggaR96s/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## What did Yoda say when he saw himself in 4K?
+"HDMI"